urbit/docs/docs/hoon/syntax.md

 and then a gap.

 This definition is enough to write Hoon that will parse.
-But the proper shape of the whitespace gaps rquiress an informal convention.
+But the proper shape of the whitespace gaps requires an informal convention.

 Whitespace design in Hoon is an art, not a science.
 It involves both tall/flat mode switches and well-shaped gaps.
 (Hoon layout